sherlock-project/sherlock/docs/removed-sites.md

 ## Tinder
 As of 2022.03.15, Tinder returns false positives.
-We will try to rev the API endpoint on the android app to find a better soon
+We will try to investigate the API endpoint on the Android app to find a better solution soon

 ```json
 "Tinder": {